fu8ar/starter-project/README.md

  UI External: http://10.0.1.13:3001
  ----------------------------------

- Any device can view your project using the first 2 addresses - external for other pc's, as well as tablets and mobiles under the same network.
+ Any device can view your project using the first 2 addresses - external for other other devices using the same network.

-# Test javascript files for errors

-'gulp lint'